My heart broke when Sunday Riley reformulated Good Genes with glycolic acid instead of lactic acid.

 The best part?
 It’s safe for everyone.
 It doesn’t cause irritations or give you breakouts.
 Heck, even people with fungal acne can use it without risking another flareup.

 By the way, this barrier is breathable.
-Silicones have a particular molecular structure with wide gaps between each molecules.
+Silicones have a particular molecular structure with wide gaps between each molecule.
 Skin can perspire through these gaps.

 While we’re busting skincare myths, Dimethicone itself doesn’t clog pores.
 It’s when you use it together with comedogenic ingredients that breakouts happen.